AruniMishra/aws/awsTutorial/AWS.md

 - Amazon DynamoDB is a fast and flexible NoSQL database service for all applications that need consistent, single-digit millisecond latency at any scale.

+- RCU

+      Step #1 Multiply the value of the provisioned RCU by 4 KB = 10 RCU x 4 KB
+      = 40

+      Step #2 To get the number of strong consistency requests, just divide the result of step 1 to 4 KB Divide the Average Item Size by 4 KB since the scenario requires eventual consistency reads:
+      = 40 / 4 KB
+      = 10 strongly consistent reads requests

+      Step #3 To get the number of eventual consistency requests, just divide the result of step 1 to 2 KB =40 / 2 KB
+      = 20 eventually consistent read requests

 # VPC

 - default route limit per VPC is 200.